-Ben's research interests lie within all aspects of golf performance, sports biomechanics, motor control, junior development and strength and conditioning.
+Ben's research interests lie within all aspects of golf performance, athlete monitoring, sports biomechanics, motor control, junior development and strength and conditioning.
 Some of his academic publications can be viewed by clicking on the 'publications' tab above.

-Ben has presented his research at 4 World Golf Fitness Summits in The USA, at the World Scientific Congress for Golf and been a keynote workshop presenter for many organisations across Europe including The PGAs of Czech Republic, Spain, Ireland, and The PGA of GB&I at coaching CPD workshops.
+Ben has presented his research at four World Golf Fitness Summits in The USA, at the World Scientific Congress for Golf and been a keynote workshop presenter for many organisations across Europe including The PGAs of Czech Republic, Spain, Ireland, and The PGA of GB&I at coaching CPD workshops.

 Click here to view Ben's ResearchGate profile

 Articles written by Ben on the Sport and Fitness team blog can be found here